How to Lose Fat Without Losing Muscle

 Our muscle glycogen is derived from the glucose we produce.
 Whether that glucose comes from carbohydrates, from protein via gluconeogenesis, or from glycerol (a byproduct of fatty acid metabolism), excess amounts in the blood stream that aren’t immediately used are transported by insulin to muscle and liver cells and get converted to glycogen.

 The best way to make sure you don’t run low on glycogen?
 Eat carbohydrates.
-Since we are trying to lose body fat though, many people will do better if they time their carbohydrate intake around periods of high insulin sensitivity.
+If you don’t tolerate carbohydrates well, you might do better consuming them around periods of high insulin sensitivity.
 These times are during your first meal of the day and pre/post-workout.

 Go Easy on the Cardio